GeomScale/volesti/README.md

 **VolEsti** is a C++ library for volume approximation and sampling of convex bodies with an *R* interface.

-#### **This is a development branch that contains the supplementary code for paper "Sampling  the feasible sets of SDPs and volume approximation" submitted to ISSAC 2020.**
+#### **This is a development branch that contains the supplementary code for the journal submission of the paper "Sampling  the feasible sets of SDPs and volume approximation".**

 Authors:
 - [Apostolos Chalkis](https://tolischal.github.io) <tolis.chal at gmail.com>